CP1404/Practicals/prac_10/README.md

 Files required:

-Your work for `testing.py` and `wiki.py` go in your normal practicals repo and should be part of a code review PR.
-Then there's two separate Flask projects, which do not go in your practicals repo.
+Your non-Flask work goes in your normal practicals repo and should be part of a code review PR.
+Then, there's two separate Flask projects, which do not go in your practicals repo.
 Submit three URLs for these three (practicals PR, Flask project from demo, Flask + Wiki project)

+- `REFLECTION.md`
 - `testing.py`
 - `wiki.py`
 - Flask project with modifications